An accident is defined as a surchargeable at-fault accident if:

 The RMV may use traffic law offenses to:

-- Suspend/revoke an operator's driver's license or vehicle registration.
+- Suspend/revoke a driver's license or vehicle registration.

-- Restrict an out-of-state licensed operator's right to drive in Massachusetts.
+- Restrict an out-of-state driver's right to operate in Massachusetts.

 Out-of-state surchargeable incidents

-When an operator applies for an insurance policy in Massachusetts, the insurance company may request the operator's out-of-state driving record.
-The insurance company will forward the operator's prior out-of-state driving record to the Merit Rating Board.
-The information in the operator's prior record is used along with the Massachusetts driving history to determine surcharges and credits under either the Safe Driver Insurance Plan (SDIP) or the insurer's merit rating plan.
+When a driver applies for an insurance policy in Massachusetts, the insurance company may request the driver's out-of-state driving record.
+The insurance company will forward the out-of-state driving record to the Merit Rating Board.
+The information in the record is used along with the Massachusetts driving history to determine surcharges and credits under either the Safe Driver Insurance Plan (SDIP) or the insurer's merit rating plan.

 - If the operator was involved in an accident outside of Massachusetts, he/she may be subject to surcharge if the insurer classifies the accident as one of the two categories of at fault accidents defined in SDIP.
 Refer to the at-fault accidents section above for more information.